C4ptainCrunch/thesis/source/index.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 When viewed from an external point of view, these types of games can be
-modelized as finite states machines with boards being states (the initial board
+modeled as finite states machines with boards being states (the initial board
 is the initial state), each player's action being a transition and wins and draws
 being terminal states.